 At least one side of the virtual circuit must include a VLAN ID.
 If you leave your end untagged, the other party must apply a tag when provisioning from their side.
 If necessary, you can later edit the virtual circuit to change the VLAN ID.
 For more information, see VLAN Tagging.

-Optionally, you can limit the transfer rate for incoming data to below your port capacity.
+- Optionally, you can limit the transfer rate for incoming data.

 Your virtual circuit is created but remains disconnected until the other party accepts your connection request.
 Billing does not begin until the other party accepts and your circuit is provisioned.

-You can cancel the request or view status under Connection Requests.
+You can cancel the request or view its status under Connection Requests.
 Click Sent Requests.

 Managing virtual circuits